bradreeder/CV/README.md

 - Showing initiative in defining and conducting my own research plan utilising secondary research, observation, interviewing, surveying, and usability testing methods.
 - Demonstrating strong mediation, empathy, and synthesis skills in identifying and fairly representing key needs and problem areas in the network from data across 25 different organisations.
 - [Reporting my findings](https://docs.google.com/document/d/1s6NEu8lrcT7F0OhfSErQJImlAqA9ekJf8YoPzi20FV8/edit) with recommended solutions and presenting it at the planning meeting for the network's Annual General Meeting.
-My recommendations were accommodated into the AGM and I have since been invited to have a speaking slot at it in November.
+My recommendations were accommodated into the planning and I have since been invited to have a speaking slot at the AGM in November.

 ### Founders & Coders
 #### Course Facilitator